DataDog/documentation/content/en/service_management/events/explorer/saved_views.md

 ## Overview

-Events Saved Views makes it easier for you and your teammates to switch between different troubleshooting contexts.
+Events Saved Views make it easier for you and your teammates to switch between different troubleshooting contexts.
 Save the state of the [**Events Explorer** page][1] and get access to:
 - Scoped queries
 - Relevant facets
 - Time range